alirezarahmani/basket/README.md

 How to start:
 ===
-before everything you need to run:
+before everything you need to run commands in order:

 > php bin/console doctrine:database:create